canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 2. When the user drags a video over the playlist element, a placeholder of the video will appear in the first position of the playlist.
 3. If the video is dragged out of the playlist element, the placeholder will be removed.
-4. If the video is dropped on the playlist element, it will be added to the playlist's list of videos.
+4. If the video is dropped on the playlist element, it will be added to the playlist’s list of videos.
 5. Prepare for inserting the placeholder or video in any position in the list.